 One Ancient Hope is an elder led congregation (we call that group a “session”).
 In addition to our pastoral staff (known as teaching elders), our ruling elders are nominated and elected by the congregation to shepherd and lead our community.

 Cary Covington is Associate Professor of Political Science at the University of Iowa, studying American politics.
 In the past, he has served on the boards of Geneva Campus Ministry and Young Life.
 His wife Cathy is a test developer for Pearson.
 They have three children and five grandchildren.

 Josh Super is a Day Program Coordinator at Systems Unlimited and is the worship leader at One Ancient Hope.
 His wife Rachel is a Pre-K teacher and middle school Art teacher at Heritage Christian School in North Liberty.
 The Supers have two daughters and enjoy hosting people for supper, playing games, and gardening.

 Chris Sutton and his wife March live in Solon with their four children.
 March is a librarian who works at the Iowa City Public Library.
-Chris is a software developer at the University of Iowa.
+Chris is a software developer at Microsoft.
 He grew up in Brazil and enjoys soccer, planting, stories, hiking, hunting and snowshoeing.

 Michael Tilley is a science writer and editor at the University of Iowa College of Dentistry.
 His wife Rebekah does social media and communications at the Tippie College of Business.
 Michael and Rebekah have three boys and one girl, which has led them to be active in the local public schools.